mainkoon81/ooo-Bayesian-Introduction/README.md

            - The parameter `ν` lets you state how large you believe this subpopulation to be.
          - `Laplace-distribution` as an interesting modification to the normal distribution(replacing `exp(L2-norm)` with `exp(L1-norm)` in the formula).
 A laplace centered on 0 can be used to put a strong **sparsity prior** on a variable while leaving a heavy-tail for it if the value has strong support for another value.

+### Posterior: Inference(Parameter Estimation)
  - `P( θ | Data )`, a posterior, is what we’re after.
    - It’s a parametrized distribution over model parameters obtained from prior beliefs and data.

+In Bayesian Inference, "Inference" refers to how you learn parameters of your model.
+There are two main flavours:
+ - **1. Inference using Monte Carlo sampling:** a gold standard, but slow.
+ - **2. Variational inference:** It is designed explicitly to trade some accuracy for speed.
+It’s drawback is that it’s model-specific, but there’s light at the end of the tunnel...

+### Likelihood(Frequentist's pride)
  - `P( Data | θ )` is called likelihood of data given model parameters.
    <img src="https://user-images.githubusercontent.com/31917400/65486881-8c80e500-de9d-11e9-9d6b-e8d7b8af1d09.jpg"/>
    - **The formula for likelihood is model-specific**.